ilifu/minio_deploy/scripts/README.md

 ## Configuration

-The application can be configured using a `config.toml` file, a `.env` file, or environment variables.
-The application will look for these files in the directory where it is run.
+The application can be configured using a `config.toml` file or environment variables.
+Environment variables take precedence over TOML file settings.

 **`config.toml` example:**